scmisa/simple_graph_tool_xdf/README.md

     - Temperature measurements over time for various substances.
     - Data should include time and temperature columns for analysis.

+- For **Diode Analysis**:
+  - Ensure your data is stored in an Excel file with voltage and current measurements.
+  - Data should include columns for applied voltage and measured current for I-V characteristic analysis.

+- For **Signal Generator Analysis**:
+  - Ensure your data is stored in an Excel file (`Generator.xlsx`) with frequency and amplitude measurements.
+  - Data should include frequency response and signal characteristics for analysis.

+- For **Amplifier Analysis**:
+  - Ensure your data is stored in an Excel file (`Wzmacniacz.xlsx`) with gain and frequency measurements.
+  - Data should include input/output voltage measurements and frequency response data.

+- For **Thermal Resistance Analysis**:
+  - Ensure your data is stored in an Excel file (`TermOpor.xlsx`) with temperature and resistance measurements.
+  - Data should include temperature values and corresponding resistance measurements for analysis.

 ### 2. Install Dependencies

 The project requires the following Python libraries: